arvidl/FS7-segm/README.md

-# FreeSurfer 7.x hints and scripts for segmentation and visualization
+# FreeSurfer 7.x hints and scripts